ToolJet/ToolJet/docs/docs/setup/cloud-v3-migration.md

 ```

 The `metadata` object will contain detailed information about the request and response, including request URL, method, headers, parameters, response status code, and headers.

-## System Changes

-### ToolJet Database

-#### Action Required
-- Enable ToolJet Database for all workspaces
-- Verify database connectivity and access
-- Test all database-dependent functionality

-Enabling the ToolJet Database is now mandatory.
-In previous versions, this was optional.

 ## Help and Support